 Red and White Day is a track and field day for students in Grades Pre-K through 8, held on a Friday in May.
-Every family, upon admission to MPH, is assigned a color, either red or white.
-For this day, students are divided into red and white teams, each led by a faculty mascot.
+Every grade level is assigned a color, either red or white.
 The teams compete all day in athletic events, scoring points.
-There are also games for parents or guardians and students to compete in together, such as a beanbag toss, and potato sack race.
-Parent attendance is strongly encouraged.
 The Athletic Director may ask Upper School students to assist; those students must notify the Dean of Students and have permission from each of their classroom teachers to miss class before they can agree to assist.